dockwa/ux/README.md

 That being said, USING ALL UPPERCASE CAN MAKE THINGS REALLY HARD FOR A USER TO READ.
 **There is no place in UI for uppercase text**, it can be "pretty" in design, but the user's experience is greatly degraded by how difficult ALLCAPS is to read.

-If you are making an logo, uppercase can be acceptable because you are making an image / icon - not text meant for reading.
+If you are making a logo, uppercase can be acceptable because you are making an image / icon - not text meant for reading.
 Anything that is meant to be read should never use uppercase text.
-More Info: [Wikipedia article about ALLCAPS](https://en.wikipedia.org/wiki/All_caps), [succinect explanation relating to UX](http://uxmovement.com/content/all-caps-hard-for-users-to-read/), [longer form, typographical explanation](http://practicaltypography.com/all-caps.html), [explanation of how people read](http://www.graphics.com/article-old/how-people-read).
+More Info: [Wikipedia article about ALLCAPS](https://en.wikipedia.org/wiki/All_caps), [succinct explanation relating to UX](http://uxmovement.com/content/all-caps-hard-for-users-to-read/), [longer form, typographical explanation](http://practicaltypography.com/all-caps.html), [explanation of how people read](http://www.graphics.com/article-old/how-people-read).

 ### Line height
 _Try to keep it at 150% of the font size._